CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 Under that simple model, one foot of SLR increases flooding by a whopping 21.8.
 Interestingly, that is mostly because the denominator – the number of floods predicted under no sea level rise – is so small.
-We use HAT as our definition of present-day flooding, but exceedences above HAT would have been few during the Tidal Epoch, because tidal predictions (including the definition of HAT) were based on observed tides during that period.
+We use HAT as our definition of present-day flooding, but exceedances above HAT would have been few during the Tidal Epoch, because tidal predictions (including the definition of HAT) were based on observed tides during that period.